 Multiple Myeloma Awareness Month

 Multiple myeloma occurs when plasma cells, a specific type of white blood cells, start growing in an uncontrolled way due to a mistake in their development.
-These malignant plasma cells (also called myeloma cells) end up in the bone marrow, where all different types of blood cells are produced.
+These malignant plasma cells (also called myeloma cells) accumulate in the bone marrow, where all different types of blood cells are produced.
 The uncontrolled growth of malignant plasma cells disrupts the production process of healthy blood cells, resulting in a shortage.
 Because there are often several (multiple) outbreaks in the bone marrow, the disease is known as multiple myeloma.
 Annually about 700 people in Belgium are diagnosed with multiple myeloma.1

-Multiple myeloma is not easy to diagnose.
-The symptoms often start gradually, so that patients might wait a while before going to the doctor.2 Moreover, the symptoms are rather general and often still mild: they are consequently not specific to multiple myeloma alone, but also occur in several other conditions.
-2 As a result of these general symptoms, the disease is sometimes diagnosed later than would be optimal for treatment.
-Although the symptoms are general, the simultaneous occurrence of a number of symptoms - the so-called CRAB-criteria - may indicate multiple myeloma.
+Multiple myeloma is not always diagnosed early on.
+The symptoms often start gradually, so that patients might wait a while before going to the doctor.2 Moreover, the symptoms are rather general and often still mild: they are not specific to multiple myeloma alone, but also occur in several other conditions.3 As a result of these general symptoms, the disease is often diagnosed later than optimal for treatment.
+Although the symptoms are general, the occurrence of one or more specific symptoms - the so-called CRAB-criteria - may be an indication for multiple myeloma.

-The CRAB-criteria refer to four symptoms that multiple myeloma patients are often confronted with.
-A combination of these symptoms may indicate multiple myeloma, but not all symptoms need to be present.
-The following criteria are briefly explained in the animation below:
+The CRAB-criteria refer to 4 symptoms that multiple myeloma patients may face.
+The presence of 1 or more symptoms may indicate multiple myeloma, but not all of them need to be present.
+The criteria are briefly explained in the animation below:

 Victories over Cancer

-Multiple myeloma is less known to the general public, but it does have a major impact on patients and their surroundings.
-At Janssen, we are committed to making multiple myeloma a treatable and in the future even curable condition.
-At the same time, we work every day to ensure that the symptoms of this disease are recognized more easily.
-Fortunately, our years of commitment have not been without results.
-However, we will need to continue to work to make new victories - small or large - in this type of cancer possible in the future as well.
-We do this both through innovative research and by working together with the people and organizations that are close to the patients and their families.
+Multiple myeloma is less known to the general public, but it does have a major impact on patients and the people around them.
+At Janssen, we are committed to making multiple myeloma a treatable and in the future even curable disease.
+At the same time, we work every day to ensure that the symptoms of this disease are recognized more easily